thmtvz/betterPrinting/README.md

 * COLOR_MODE
 * GROUP_INDENTATION

-It's advised to only mess with STDOUT and STDERR, but you have total freedom to config in you liking.
+It's advised to only mess with STDOUT and STDERR, but you have total freedom to config in your liking.

-Both STDOUT and STDERR expect either a filename, an http adress or an ip address.
+Both STDOUT and STDERR expect either a filename, an http address or an ip address.
 The other options are further covered in the docs.

 ---